JavOrraca/Shiny-Runner/README.md

 ![](shiny_runner.png)

-The entirety of the `app.R` was built with OpenAI's `o3-mini-high` instruct endpoint.
+The entirety of the `app.R` was initially built with OpenAI's `o3-mini-high` instruct endpoint.
+Subsequent upadtes include Claude's 3.5 and 3.7 Sonnet endpoints.
 I'll continue to revisit my chat conversation to iterate.
-I've spent very little time optimizing this manually, by design.
-But...
-Not bad, mon ami `o3-mini`...
-Not bad at all.